jitsi-contrib/jitas/doc/developer-guide.md

 # Developer Guide

-This document is to help develepers to understand the `Jitas` infrastructure and to participate to the development process easily.
+This document is to help developers to understand the `Jitas` infrastructure and to participate to the development process easily.

 - [1.
 About](#1-about)